 - Dishwashing liquid soap

-Step 2: Boiling water and dishwashing liquid
+Removing gunk from sink drain by Boiling water and dishwashing liquid

 Before reaching for the chemical drain cleaners, go ahead and heat up water until its boiling.
 Pour half a cup of liquid dishwashing soap down the drain, wait about ten minutes then follow it up by pouring the hot water down the drain.